garrandall/popular-music-data/tracks/ice-box-omarion.md

 Good with ma, good with pa, cool with all my niggas (My niggas) I should try, truth is I wanna let you in, but (No) Damn these memories (Uh), and it's crazy (Uh)
-You ain't nothing like the girl I used to know (Ooh)
+You ain't nothing like the girl I used to know (Oh)

 Girl, I really wanna work this out 'cause I'm tired of fighting (Tired of fighting)